Testing Your Components

 }

-wasm-bindgen-test with counters_stable
+wasm-bindgen-test with counters

 This more developed test suite uses a system of fixtures to refactor the manual DOM manipulation of the counter tests and easily test a wide range of cases.